peterpisljar/scrollIndicatorBar/README.md

 Helper functions:

-there are few helper functions added to help you doing some common tasks:
+there are few helper functions added to help you get started: (in file helper.js)
+- find_string: searches for a string in a page and hightlights all occurances
+- buildsb: calls the find_string then adds a marker to bar for each match

 TODO: